sonata-project/SonataMediaBundle/docs/reference/installation.rst

 Prerequisites
 -------------

-PHP ^7.2 and Symfony ^4.4 are needed to make this bundle work, there are also some Sonata dependencies that need to be installed and configured beforehand.
+There are some Sonata dependencies that need to be installed and configured beforehand.

 Optional dependencies: